tinacms/tinacms-site/README.md

 Writing documentation in Gatsby is done in Markdown.
 Grundgesetz uses Remark to parse Markdown files and turn them into HTML.

-### Frontmatters
+### Front Matter

-We provide the following Markdown frontmatters in each documentation page.
+We provide the following Markdown front matter in each documentation page.

 - `id` - A unique identifier representing the markdown page.
 This will be referenced in `toc.json` when getting the links for the navigation sidebar, as well as the `prev` and `next` items of the pagination.
 - `title` - The title of the page.